 Next to the name of the drive, it will show how much Free Space each has.

-My 4 hards available to be used as a scratch disk.
+Here are the 4 hard drives available to be used as a scratch disk, on my iMac.

 And the fact that it’s also an SSD drive improves performance too.

 The second drive has a decent amount of empty space.
 However, I use this drive as my daily backup.